nchristiny/nchristiny.github.io/history/part2.md

 Back in the day I visited Slashdot regularly; currently I stay abreast of web development and coding news mainly via Hacker News, Ars Technica and Medium posts, just to name a few.
 I subscribe to weekly mailing lists of my favorite languages, JavaScript, Ruby, Python, and lately React.
 On Twitter I follow industry leaders and so-called "thought leaders", people working in the field who tend to be communicative about their work.

-@CodeNewbies is an awesome resource for the beginner holding active weekly Twitter discussions as well as having a website with insightful articles by guests working in the industry and podcast interviews.
+\@CodeNewbies is an awesome resource for the beginner holding active weekly Twitter discussions as well as having a website with insightful articles by guests working in the industry and podcast interviews.
 I still hang about their Slack channel.

 \#YesWeCode is a great resource for obtaining code school/bootcamp scholarships for need-based and under-represented applicants.

-More recently I found Free Code Camp via Medium, another community based around learning coding.
+Shortly after completing my stint in coding bootcamp, I found Free Code Camp via Medium, another community based around learning coding.
 The amount of information available to the beginner these days is immense and overwhelming, so it is amazing to have a central location where it can be gathered and presented.

 ## The sleeper has awakened
 Over the years I have been increasingly aware of the struggle to diversify and open up pathways to STEM careers for the economically and/or socially disadvantaged.
 Historical underrepresented groups such as women and minorities in the tech workplace is an issue we can and should tackle head-on.